moble/PostNewtonian.jl/docs/src/code_structure.md

 ## Code hierarchy

-There is a fairly simple hierarchy to the code:
+There is a fairly simple hierarchy to the code.
+Beyond some basic utilities, which are related to how we write the code, rather than post-Newtonian calculations *per se*, we have the following:

 1. **System and state**

    Objects of type `AbstractPNSystem` represent the PN system itself and some information about it, including:
    - The `Binary` type — `BBH`, `BHNS`, or `NSNS`
    - The float type `T` — `Float64`, etc.
    - The PN expansion order `PNOrder` — a `Rational`